Se habla español

 How should I maintain my winter tires for longevity and effectiveness?

-Regularly check tire pressure, inspect the tread for wear, rotate tires as the manufacturer recommends, and store winter tires properly during the off-season to ensure they provide reliable performance throughout multiple winter seasons.
+To ensure reliable performance throughout multiple winter seasons, regularly check tire pressure, inspect the tread for wear, rotate tires as the manufacturer recommends, and store winter tires properly during the off-season.

 What are some common misconceptions about winter tires?